End-to-end Temporal Action Detection with Transformer

-To make a comparison with highly optimized two-stage methods, such as BMN~\cite{lin2019bmn} and G-TAD~\cite{xu2020g}, we also develop a two-stage variant TadTR+BMN.
-This is implemented by combining the encoder of TadTR and the detection head of BMN.
-Owing to the adaptive context captured by the Transformer encoder, TadTR+BMN achieves an improvement of 0.7\% over BMN, reaching 34.55\% average mAP.
+TadTR can also be combined with BMN.
+This is implemented by connecting the encoder of TadTR to the detection head of BMN.
+Owing to the adaptive context captured by the Transformer encoder, TadTR+BMN achieves an improvement of 0.7\% over BMN, reaching 34.55\% mAP.
 It also outperforms the recent method G-TAD.
-This indicates the great potential of Transformer in temporal action detection.
-The result is also much higher than vanilla TadTR.
-We conjecture that the performance bottleneck in ActivityNet is the confidence prediction of detections.
-Two-stage methods have orders of magnitude more candidates, providing sufficient training samples for the confidence prediction head.
-In the future, we plan to investigate better strategies to train the confidence prediction head of TadTR.
+This indicates the advantage of Transformer in temporal action detection.
+Note that 99.98\% of the computation cost is on the proposal classification branch of BMN.
+Therefore the total computation cost of TadTR+BMN is close to that of BMN.